MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 # Geolocation

+StackMob provides GeoPoint field types which allow you to save objects with latitude and longitude coordinates.
+Once you have objects that contain geo location data, you can query for a subset of those objects near a particular coordinate pair, within a specific radius, or even within a box formed from coordinates.
+This makes building apps that show all restaurants around a user's current location, or tracking a user's path as they jog through the city, as simple as ever.

 <!--- Add schema field -->

 ## Add a GeoPoint Schema Field

 <p class="alert">Geopoint field inference was introduced in iOS SDK v2.0.0+.</p>

 In order for a schema to allow for geopoints, it must have a field with the GeoPoint type.
-Follow the <a href="https://developer.stackmob.com/tutorials/dashboard/Adding-a-GeoPoint-Field-to-Schemas" target="_blank">Adding a GeoPoint Field To Schemas</a> tutorial to get set up.
+To manually add a geopoint field to your schema, follow the <a href="https://developer.stackmob.com/tutorials/dashboard/Adding-a-GeoPoint-Field-to-Schemas" target="_blank">Adding a GeoPoint Field To Schemas</a> tutorial to get set up.

 <!--- Track Geo-Location -->